HEnquist/camillagui-backend/README.md

 ```
 The options marked `(*)` are optional.
 If left out the default values listed above will be used.
 The included configuration has CamillaDSP running on the same machine as the backend, with the websocket server enabled at port 1234.
 The web interface will be served on port 5000.
 It is possible to run the gui and CamillaDSP on different machines, just point the `camilla_host` to the right address.

-**Warning**: By default the backend will bind to all networks and this may be insecure.
+**Warning**: By default the backend will bind to all network interfaces.
+This makes the gui available on all networks the system is connected to, which may be insecure.
 Make sure to change the `bind_address` if you want it to be reachable only on specific network interface(s) and/or to set your firewall to block external (internet) access to this backend.

 The settings for config_dir and coeff_dir point to two folders where the backend has permissions to write files.
 This is provided to enable uploading of coefficients and config files from the gui.